 dist[a][b] = c;

-next[a][b] = b; // Initialize with directly connected vertex
+next[a][b] = b; // start with the directly connected vertex

 }